JamesWoolfenden/learn-terraform/docs/gcp-vpc.md

 Tf-scaffold <https://github.com/JamesWoolfenden/tf-scaffold>

-Yes that wasn't very hard, creating a VPC in GCP is significantly easier than other the Cloud providers.
+Yes that wasn't very hard, creating a VPC in GCP is significantly easier than in other the Cloud providers.